 The contract with the Custodian Bank ensures that investors receive distributions, if the distribution of dividends or other income is provided for by the Investment Fund, and that units can be redeemed.
 The investor information mentioned in this Sales Prospectus may be obtained as described under Point 1.1.

-35. Other investment funds managed by the Investment Management Company a) UCITS investment funds iShares Core DAX® UCITS ETF (DE)
+35. Other investment funds managed by the Company

 The Company also manages the following investment funds not included in this Sales Prospectus: